-Though formed as recently as the summer of 2017, the roots of Beaconsfield Town stem from Beaconsfield SYCOB FC which was founded in 1994 following an amalgamation between Beaconsfield United and Slough Youth Centre Old Boys (hence the “Beaconsfield SYCOB FC” in the Clubs name).
+Though formed as recently as the summer of 2017 the roots of Beaconsfield Town FC stem from Beaconsfield SYCOB which was founded in 1994 following a merger between Beaconsfield United and Slough Youth Centre Old Boys (hence the “SYCOB” in the Clubs name).

 Promoted to Division 1 South & West, the club finished a highly creditable fourth place and made the Play Offs before losing out to AFC Totton.
-Moving to the Southern League Midland Division for 2009 / 10 and with Fred Deanus returning as Chairman, Beaconsfield SYCOB FC then went through a succession of managers, players, highs and lows until finishing in bottom place in 2010 / 11.
+Moving to the Southern League Midland Division for 2009 / 10 and with Fred Deanus returning as Chairman, SYCOB then went through a succession of managers, players, highs and lows until finishing in bottom place in 2010 / 11.
 Only a reprieve and a league restructure saved The Rams from the drop but since then they have gone on to over achieve for a club of its size.
 Under the guidance of Byron Walton they finished fifth in the 2011-12 season and lost out in the Play Off Final to Bedworth United.
-The following season and with James Pritchard at the helm they again finished fifth but lost out to Rugby Town in a Play Off Semi-Final though the season did finish with some silverware following a fine win over Chesham United in the Berks & Bucks Senior Trophy.
+The following season and with James Pritchard at the helm they again finished fifth but lost out to Rugby Town in a Play Off Semi-Final though the season did finish with some silverware following a fine win over Chesham United in the Berks & Bucks FA Senior Cup.

-2013-14 saw Gary Meakin take over as manager just five days before the start of the season and with only five players on the clubs books – to finish 8th and reach the Quarter Finals of the League Cup was a fine achievement as was a runner up spot in the Berks & Bucks Senior Trophy, Chesham United gaining revenge for defeat twelve months earlier.
+2013-14 saw Gary Meakin take over as manager just five days before the start of the season and with only five players on the clubs books – to finish 8th and reach the Quarter Finals of the League Cup was a fine achievement as was a runner up spot in the Berks & Bucks FA Senior Cup, Chesham United gaining revenge for defeat twelve months earlier.